Aji Amarillo – A Staple Peruvian Pepper Variety

 Unripe aji amarillo pepper on plant.

 Our plants have had medium yields, with our shorter growing season being the main issue.
-We have seen some other growers produce bumper crops of ripe ajis amarillos in warmer climates!
+I have seen some other growers produce bumper crops of ripe ajis amarillos in warmer climates!

 This seems high to me, but I have not found any official measurement of the pepper’s heat.
-If I were to estimate, I would peg the aji amarillo at around 10,000 SHUs.
-This is a significant gap between other claims online, but we have personally tasted them fresh and compared with other common hot peppers.
+If I were to estimate, I would put the aji amarillo at around 10,000 SHUs.
+This is a significant gap between other claims online, but I have personally tasted them fresh and compared with other common hot peppers.

 Either way, the aji amarillo has a gentle, even burn that is not overwhelming.
 Even when eaten fresh, they are easy to handle for most (as long as you like spicy food).